TekisasuEngine/tekisasu-vscode-plugin/README.md

 ![Run and Debug View](img/run-and-debug.png)

-4. Select the Debug Godot configuration.
+4. Select the Debug Tekisasu configuration.
 5. Change any relevant settings.
 6. Press F5 to launch.